The largest portion of the United States population is Millennials, at over 72 million people strong, but only 17% of millennials own a home.

 Preparing to Buy or Sell a Home

-During the home-buying process, there will be an appraisal done on the property.
-The mortgage provider usually requires this appraisal, but those buying in cash would be wise to pay for their appraisal.
 This is the process of a professional reviewing the home details and determining a fair estimate of the home’s value.
-This is important because it informs all parties of the estimated value to ensure a reasonable purchase price.
-“Assessments” and “Appraisals” follow a very similar process.
-Still, the difference is that “Assessments” usually only refer to the city’s required valuation, and the “Appraisal” is more focused on the value for the sale of a home.
+This is important because it informs all parties of the estimated value to ensure a fair purchase price.
+“Assessments” and “Appraisals” follow a very similar process, but the difference is that “Assessments” usually only refer to the city’s required valuation, and the “Appraisal” is more focused on the value of the sale of a home.

 How Market Value is Calculated

-Essentially, the market value determines how much a home will cost.
-This value is typically derived by beginning with the assessed value and then accounting for items such as realtor commissions, required repairs, and any price negotiation between both parties.
-For example, based on the appraiser’s opinion, a seller could list their property at $100,000, but that does not mean someone is willing to pay that amount.
-Therefore, the amount the property can actually be sold for is referred to as the Market Value.
+A seller could list their property at $100,000 based on the appraiser’s opinion, but that does not mean someone is willing to pay that amount.
+The amount the property can actually be sold for is referred to as the Market Value.

 How Tax Assessed Value is Calculated